 Which bugs that look like bed bugs?
 While there are many bugs you mistake with bed bugs, there are clear signs to tell them apart.
 Bed bugs are the size of about one apple seed.

-7 Bugs That Look Like Bed Bugs (Tips)
+Details: Top 7 Bugs That Look Like Bed Bugs

 1. Bat Bugs

-Compared to bed bugs, bat bugs have longer fringe hairs that’s placed under the head.
-Further, bat bugs primarily found on attics and feed on bat’s blood.
+Compared to bed bugs, bat bugs have longer fringe hairs that are placed under the head.
+Further, bat bugs are primarily found on attics and feed on the bat’s blood.

-Bat bugs may also suck blood from cats, dogs, and humans too if there are no bats withing their close vicinity.
+Bat bugs may also suck blood from cats, dogs, and humans, too, if there are no bats within their close vicinity.
 But they also sized like an apple seed – that’s about ¼ inch.

 As noted above, bat bugs live in attics or dark places where you’ll mainly find bats living or hiding.
 Also, they’ll only bite humans and your pets when there are no bats around.